 This exercise is as simple as it sounds.
 Carrying weights on both sides simultaneously helps distribute the weight evenly on both sides.
 This exercise is ideal for promoting correct body alignment, proper posture, improved stability, and grip strength.

-- Pick up two kettlebells, preferably those you can carry for 30 seconds.
+- Pick up two kettlebells,

 - Keeping your spine straight, walk for 30 seconds or a minute and then keep the weights down.